 See description for THEA 377.
-CL: ENG 377, GWST 377, THEA 377; DV; E. Carlin-Metz, K. Hogan
+Prereq: junior standing or permission of the instructor; CL: ENG 377, GWST 377, THEA 377; DV; E. Metz

 BKST 389 Theory and Method

 This course primarily seeks to familiarize students with the range of theoretical paradigms and research methodologies applied within the field of Black/Africana Studies in preparation for the Advanced Seminar (BKST 399).
 The paradigms include Afrocentric, Feminist/ Womanist, Nationalistic, Negritude, Pan-African and other related perspectives.
 Significant attention is also given to various mainstream paradigms in the social sciences and humanities which students can expect to encounter in other disciplines.
 Through the vehicle of these paradigms, the course provides a rigorous examination of the historical construction, political uses, and social meanings of race as a determinant factor in the distribution of power, status and resources throughout the African Diaspora.
 This course provides students adequate preparation to conduct supervised research on a wide range of topics within the field of Black Studies.
 F. Hord